rachelrj/confiant-coding-test/README.md

 ``
 These scripts also run the lint checks.

+Note: When searching, for best results search a single search term.
+There is not yet support for more complex queries.

 ## Directions

 1) Implement a single page React application and small server side application to process API requests from the client side